 Want to analyze your location data accuracy?

 Korem has helped many Esri customers to improve their geocoding accuracy with various solutions such as the integration of high accuracy Address points and Parcel data into their ArcGIS suite.
-We’ve also worked closely with our partner Pitney Bowes in developing a new Esri connector that enables the integration of Pitney Bowes’s Spectrum Enterprise Geocoder’s best-of-breed high accuracy geocoding into the Esri ecosystem.
+We’ve also worked closely with our partner Precisely in developing a new Esri connector that enables the integration of Precisely’s Spectrum Enterprise Geocoder’s best-of-breed high accuracy geocoding into the Esri ecosystem.
 Korem often recommends Spectrum Geocoder namely due to its MLD (Master Location Data) address point dataset, which allows organizations to increase both the precision and match rates they get from the geocoding workflow.

 Korem regularly helps customers identify key pitfall scenarios during the integration of an automated geocoding process.
 In such cases, Korem guides the customer and recommends adding a specific address validation workflow prior the geocoding workflow.
 The expertise that Korem brings translates quickly into increased ROI.
 This is particularly true if you are an organization that sends a large volume of mail.